PinewoodPip/bloggy/README.md

 # Bloggy
-Bloggy is a full-stack blogging CMS site built with Nuxt & FastAPI, which allows for creating and managing rich text articles through a control panel with an integrated WSIWYG editor and publishing them for reading on a theme-able SSR site.
+Bloggy is a full-stack blogging CMS site built with Nuxt & FastAPI, which allows for creating and managing rich text articles through a control panel with an integrated WYSIWYG editor and publishing them for reading on a theme-able SSR site.

 Bloggy is simple but feature-rich, being usable out of the box while also aiming to be extensible and customizable for building more complex sites centered around article content.